-Associate in Science Degree: Fire Technology - In-Service
+Associate in Science Degree: Fire Service Management In-Service

-This degree is for the fire service professional who wishes to advance within the fire service.
-Upon completing the degree program, fire service professionals will further their knowledge in the following areas: fire command, fire management and fire prevention officer training, promotional opportunities include fire apparatus operator, fire captain, battalion chief, division chief, assistant fire chief and fire chief.
+This degree is for the fire service professional who wishes to advance to the rank of Company Officer.
+Upon completing the degree program, fire service professionals will further their knowledge in the following areas: Human Resource Management, General Administrative Functions, Fire Inspections and Investigation, All-Risk Command Operations, Wildland Incident Operations, Instructional Methodology, Safety and Survival, as well as Tactics and Strategy.